CS162Berkeley/Project4Skeleton/README.md

 -   **Unless otherwise specified below, you will have to satisfy the requirements described in [Phase 3](http://inst.eecs.berkeley.edu/~cs162/sp12/phase3.html).**
--   Each Key will be stored using 2PC to two Key-Value servers, which will be selected using consistent hashing.
+-   Each Key will be stored using 2PC to two Key-Value servers; the first of them will be selected using consistent hashing, while the second will be placed in the successor of the first one.
 There will be **at least two** Key-Value servers in the system.
 See below for further details.
--   Key-value servers will have 128-bit globally unique IDs (use `java.util.UUID`), and they will register with the coordinator with that ID when they start.
+-   Key-value servers will have 64-bit globally unique IDs (use unique `long` numbers), and they will register with the coordinator with that ID when they start.
 For simplicity, you can assume that the total number of Key-Value servers are fixed, and they always come back with the same ID if they crash.
 Note that this simplification